icerpc/icerpc-csharp/README.md

 ## Testing

-You can run the test suite from the command line using the `dotnet test` command in the repository's top-level directory, this command builds `IceRpc.sln` solution an executes all tests from the solution.
+You can run the test suite from the command line using the `dotnet test` command in the repository's top-level directory.
+This command builds `IceRpc.sln` solution an executes all tests from the solution.

 For additional options see <https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test>.